General Mills - Earnings Call - Q1 2026

 Our next question comes from Michael Lavery from Piper Sandler.
 Please go ahead.
 Your line is open.

 Thank you.
 Good morning.
-Can you touch on what categories or brands drove the household penetration gains and maybe how broad that was and how much you feel like was driven maybe by pricing adjustments versus innovation or other factors?
+Can you touch on what categories or brands drove the household penetration gains, and maybe how broad that was, and how much you feel like was driven maybe by pricing adjustments versus innovation or other factors?

 Good morning.
 Thanks for the question.
 As you stated, we did see our household penetration grow overall for NAR for the first time since fiscal 2022, really encouraged by that result.
 In terms of where we saw penetration improvements, we saw it on bars, on fruit snacks, on salty snacks, on our cereal business.
-And we do believe that getting our price value, and again, this is about getting below key cliffs on the shelf, making sure we have manageable gaps relative to the competition, that that was a driver of that penetration improvement.
-But also, it's not a coincidence that where we had a great remarkability approach, where we had good advertising, really good new product innovation or product quality, price pack architecture, that is where we saw the best results.
+We do believe that getting our price value, and again, this is about getting below key cliffs on the shelf, making sure we have manageable gaps relative to the competition, that that was a driver of that penetration improvement.
+Also, it's not a coincidence that where we had a great remarkability approach, where we had good advertising, really good new product innovation or product quality, price pack architecture, that is where we saw the best results.
 We called out in the presentation Cinnamon Toast Crunch as a really good example, really good product news, great advertising.

 Jeff Harmening (Chairman and CEO)